stemoutreach/PathfinderBot/C1_Pi500_Setup.md

 ## 🧰 Materials Needed

 * Raspberry 500 kit
-* SD card for the 500
 * Portable monitor
 * Micro HDMI to HDMI Adapter (to connect the pi to the monitor's HDMI cable)
-* Wifi connection info

 ## 📝 Instructions